cedricomarchando/navigation/README.md

 navigation celestre
-navigation visuel assisté (adométrie) navigatiino par sugnaux d'opportunité navigation magnétique
+navigation visuel assisté (adométrie) navigation magnétique
+...
+# usage
+Try test_2lop_fix.py for 2 lop fix, test_3lop_fix.py for 3 lop fix and so on.
+Try test_cartopy for a navigation using waypoint, 3lop fix and course of stear in "rade de lorient"

-# navigation visuel assité
+# navigation visuel assisté
-python module for backend (traditional) sailing navigation
+python module for backend (traditional) marine navigation
 one can choose the "fix method"

 > 2 Line of Position(LOP)